Compañía Transatlántica Española: History

 After the proclamation of the Second Spanish Republic in 1931, CTE renamed ships that had borne the names of members of the Spanish royal family.
 Alfonso XIII became Habana, after Havana in Cuba.
 Reina Victoria-Eugenia and Infanta Isabel de Borbon operated the mail ship service between Spain and the Río de la Plata, so they were renamed Argentina and Uruguay respectively.

 The Spanish government had subsidised CTE to provide the mail service.
 In 1932 the Republican government withdrew the subsidy, so CTE withdrew the service and laid up Argentina and Uruguay at Barcelona.

 The Spanish Civil War between 1936 and 1939 destroyed much of CTE's fleet, and left much of the remainder in disrepair.
 The Spanish Republican Navy requisitioned some CTE ships and used them to evacuate refugees from coastal cities besieged by the Nationalist armies.
 In 1939 Nationalist air raids sank Argentina and Uruguay in Barcelona.

 Between 1950 and 1960 CTE slowly recovered, but post-war advances in civil aviation overtook its passenger business.
 CTE shares fell and the ailing company lost investors.
 In 1960, at one of CTE's shareholders' meetings it was proposed to transform CTE into an airline, but funds were not forthcoming.
 Between the mid-1960s and 1974, CTE liquidated practically all its fleet.

 One of the last luxury ocean-liners of the company was ship Virginia de Churruca, sold to Trasmediterránea which used it for ferry services to the Balearic Islands.
 The profits from sales like these, undertaken "at the point of death", were minimal.

 In 1978 a non-functional Compañía Transatlántica Española was integrated into the Instituto Nacional de Industria (INI), a Spanish state entity that absorbed failed companies in order to service debt, among other purposes.

 In 1994 CTE became a private company after being acquired by Naviera del Odiel.
 CTE managed to survive, but was only engaged minor shipping operations using chartered ships, as well as in real-estate business.
 In its last days CTE was not even a shadow of the transoceanic shipping company it was in its heyday, when its luxury passenger liners cruised the World's oceans.

 Following the strengthening of the Euro currency between 2005 and 2006, as well as higher fuel costs, CTE found it increasingly difficult to service the debts to its creditors.
 Finally, in September 2012 it entered an insolvency procedure.

 Monuments

-CTE had a pavilion in the maritime section of the 1888 1888 Barcelona Universal Exposition.
+CTE had a pavilion in the maritime section of the 1888 Barcelona Universal Exposition.
 It designed by Catalan architect Antoni Gaudí, better known for the Sagrada Família.
 The CTE pavilion was demolished only a few years after its completion to make way for the Passeig Marítim, Barcelona's harbor promenade.
 Models of this now-demolished structure can be seen at the Sagrada Família museum.

-There is a sculptural relief representing a Compañía Transatlántica allegory on one side of the monument "A López y López" in Barcelona.
+There is a sculptural relief representing a Compañía Transatlántica allegory on one side of the monument "Antonio López López" in Barcelona.
 This work was made by the Catalan sculptor Rossend Nobas.